Lydia E. Kavraki, PhD

 Executive Director, Ken Kennedy Institute

 Angela Wilkins is the Executive Director of the Ken Kennedy Institute.
 Angela is responsible for the development and implementation of Ken Kennedy Institute’s programs in the computational sciences.
 After earning a Ph.D. in theoretical physics from Lehigh University, she shifted her focus to computational biology and spent nine years at Baylor College of Medicine as a researcher and instructor.
-She later served as director of clinical research at the nonprofit Center for Science & Law, and in 2017 founded a start-up to help early stage companies solve data science problems.
+She later served as director of clinical research at the nonprofit Center for Science & Law, and in 2017 founded Mercury Data Science, a boutique consultancy to help early stage companies solve data science problems.
 She was previously chief scientist of Mercury Fund, a Houston venture capital group, advising on artificial intelligence-related investments.
 Wilkins holds four patents, has been involved in several federally funded projects and has been published extensively.